 - To promote Young Adult exchange programs.
 To help build bridges of co-operation, love, understanding, peace, unity and global networking amongst Young Friends.

-Young Quakers Christian Association has been and is involved in various activities that encourage and boost the morale and participation of Young people as contained in its objectives.
-Such activities include Triennial Conferences, leadership seminars and workshops, inter-yearly meeting visitations among others.
-Since the last triennial we managed to have two triennials at Kanamai 2005, in Mombasa, Kenya 2003 and Kigali, Rwanda 2006 respectively.
-In both Triennials, the attendance was ranging from about 150 in 2003 to about 200 in 2006.
+Young Quakers Association has been and is involved in various activities that encourage and boost the morale and participation of Young people as contained in its objectives.
+Such activities include Triennial Conferences, leadership seminars and workshops, and inter-yearly meeting visitations, among others.
+Since the last triennial we managed to have three triennials: Kenya in 2003; Kanamai, Mombasa in 2005; and Kigali, Rwanda in 2006.
+The Triennial attendance ranged from about 150 in 2003 to about 200 in 2006.
 Between the triennials, we managed to have a leadership workshop at Mabanga in Kenya.
-In this workshop, the Association embarked on developing leadership skills to the emerging youth who in turn have started picking up active leadership roles in our Yearly Meetings and the Quaker fraternity.
+In this workshop, the Association embarked on developing leadership skills to the emerging youth who in turn have started picking up active leadership roles in our yearly meetings and the Quaker fraternity.
 The youths have also managed to learn the diversities of Quakers around the world.

-Besides the three major events, the Association in partnership with other young people from all the Sections of the world, participated in the planning and organizing of the World Gathering of Young Friends that took place in Lancaster, August 2005.
+Besides the three major events, the Association, in partnership with other young people from all the Sections of the world, participated in the planning and organizing of the World Gathering of Young Friends that took place in Lancaster, England in August 2005.
 Many young people from Africa could not attend because they were denied visas by the British.
-Out of 70 young people from Africa Section who had applied for the visas, only 6 managed to get.
+Out of 70 young people from Africa Section who had applied for the visas, only 6 managed to get them.
 However, a similar gathering was arranged in Kenya and those who had failed to attend the Lancaster one joined the rest at Kanamai in Kenya.

 - To hold a leadership seminar, dates and venue to be communicated.

 YQA appreciates the cooperation and support rendered to it by FWCC Africa Section through the clerk and the executive secretary and the World Office.